 Insurance companies sort through vast sets of data to identify high-risk cases and lower the risk.

 Artificial intelligence is applied to functions such as underwriting and claims processing.
-One of the key technologies here is the Natural Language Processing (NLP) that improves decision-making by analyzing large volumes of text and identify key considerations affecting specific claims and actions.
+One of the key technologies here is the application of Natural Language Processing (NLP) that improves decision-making by analyzing large volumes of text and identify key considerations affecting specific claims and actions.

 With the rise of digital and IoT (Internet of Things), the points of contacts with the insured will become even more numerous.